PSYCHIATRIC SYMPTOMS WITH LYME (1)

 Like

-Visited 878 Times, 7 Visits today
+Visited 1145 Times, 1 Visit today

-Bartonella psychiatric symptoms can include agitation, panic disorder, and treatment-resistant depression.
 In their 2007 article, “Do Bartonella Infections Cause Agitation, Panic Disorder, and Treatment-Resistant Depression?”
 Schaller and colleagues describe three patients with acute psychiatric symptoms associated with Bartonella-like signs and symptoms.

 Case 1: Rage and Agitation After Tick Bites

-Lyme disease testing was negative.
-However, clinicians suspected Bartonella given his unilateral lymph node symptom and tick bite.
-A PCR test for two Bartonella species was initially negative but positive for B. henselae when repeated.
+A PCR test for two Bartonella species was initially negative but later positive for B. henselae when repeated.

-During the next two weeks, the patient developed serious agitation, panic attacks, and major depression.
-He was so agitated that during arguments with his spouse, he threw objects into the walls of his home.
-He was diagnosed with bipolar disorder despite no previous history of depression or mania.
-Psychotropic medications did not relieve his symptoms.
+Over the next two weeks, he developed marked agitation, panic attacks, and major depression.
+During arguments with his spouse, he threw objects into the walls of the home.

 An infectious disease clinician prescribed azithromycin and rifampin for suspected Bartonella infection.
 After eight weeks of treatment, the patient’s lymph node complaints resolved and his psychiatric symptoms were reduced substantially.
-His personality returned to approximately 90% of baseline, according to his spouse and closest friend.

-Case 2: Panic Attacks After Cat Exposure
+Case 2: Panic Attacks After Cat and Flea Exposure

 Her nurse practitioner suspected Bartonella and prescribed cefuroxime and azithromycin.
-During the first week of treatment, the woman became increasingly sad, irritable, and hopeless with increased panic attacks.
-By week two, symptoms had subsided slightly.
-By week three, the rash had disappeared.
-By week eight, her depression and anxiety had improved substantially.
+During the first week of treatment, she became more sad, irritable, and hopeless, with worsening panic attacks.

 Antibiotics Reduced the Need for Psychotropics

-Clinical Perspective
+Clinical Takeaway

 Frequently Asked Questions